If you're exploring Softr alternatives, you're likely searching for a platform that better aligns with your app's goals and growth potential.

 4. FlutterFlow

-FlutterFlow is a low-code platform built on Google's Flutter framework.
+FlutterFlow is a low-code platform built on Google's Flutter framework—it's important to note this is low-code, not no-code, and is designed for technical users.
 Unlike pure no-code tools, it requires a solid understanding of database schemas, API logic, and basic programming concepts to get the most out of it.
 While this steeper learning curve might deter some, it makes FlutterFlow a great fit for projects that demand advanced customization.
 Since its launch in 2021, the platform has gained over 2.9 million users.
 However, roughly 75% of its users cite cost as a notable challenge.

 Pricing